taitulism/Bootstruct/Docs/README.md

 }
 ```

-**IMPORTANT NOTE:** The way Bootstruct extracts $params is by calling `.toString()` on your methods and a regular-expression to get the $params.
+**IMPORTANT NOTE:** The way Bootstruct extracts $params is by calling `.toString()` on your methods and a regular string match to get the $params.
 Currently ES6's default value feature is not supported:
 `function (io, $a, $b = 'default') {...}`